-Swabian Potato Dumplings or as we call them “Knoedel”, are a regional food specialty from the South of Germany with Stuttgart as the main city of the county Baden-Würtemberg.
+The Swabian Potato Dumplings, or as we call them “Knoedel”, are a regional food specialty from the South of Germany with Stuttgart as the main city of the county Baden-Würtemberg.
 This region has many delicious food specialties.
-The dumplings are served with dishes that contain gravy such as beef roast, Goulash or beef rolls.
+The dumplings are served with dishes that contain gravy such as beef roast, Goulash or beef Rouladen.
 This is an original German recipe.
 Happy Cooking!

 3/8 liter milk